Qiksar/crudio/documentation/repo-syntax.md

 `Person` is not actually going to be a table in our database.
 Rather, `User` will be a table in the database, and so will `Client`, and both of these Entities inherit (copy fields from) `Person`.

 Any fields that a `Person` has, the `User` and `Client` will also have.
-So, using `inherit` reuses parts of our data model, increasing our speed of development and consistency within our datamodel.
+So, using `inherit` reuses parts of our data model, increasing our speed of development and consistency within our data model.

 ```
 "User": {